randyharrogates/speech/README.md

 npm test -- --watchAll --verbose
 ```

-## How to build an run docker container for the application
+## How to build and run docker container for the application

 Ensure you are in the root directory and run the following command:

 ```bash
 docker-compose up --build
 ```